CmrCrabs/NEA/paperwork.typ

 #pagebreak()
 === Cascades
 Citations: @Jump-Trajectory @JTessendorf @Empirical-Spectra \
 The periodicity of sinusoidal waves leads to visible tiling, even with an amount of waves of order $10^6$.
 It is possible to increase the simulation resolution to counteract this, but even the FFT becomes computationally impractical at large enough scales.
 To counteract this, we instead compute the entire simulation multiples times with different lengthscales at a lower resolution - combining the results such that there is no longer any visual tiling.
-This results in an output with comparable quality to an increase in resolution, while requiring less overall calculations, e.g $3(256^2) < 512^2$.
+This results in an output with comparable quality to an increase in resolution, while requiring less overall calculations, e.g. $3(256^2) < 512^2$.
 To do this, we have to select low and high cutoffs for each lengthscale such that the waves do not overlap and superposition.

 === 2D GPGPU Cooley-Tukey Radix-2 Inverse Fast Fourier Transform <ifft_exp>
 Citations: @JTessendorf @Jump-Trajectory \